Piolintech123/WRO2026-FE-PiolinTech/docs/components/03_Motors.md

 turning losses
 ```

-Therefore encoder-based movement is useful, but it is not equivalent to perfect odometry.
+Encoder information is therefore treated as a useful motion reference rather than a perfect measurement of Piolín's real-world position.

 ---

-## 3.7 Motor Rotation and Theoretical Vehicle Distance
+## 3.7 Motor Rotation and Theoretical Distance

-If the effective wheel circumference and drivetrain ratio are known, theoretical displacement can be estimated from motor rotation.
+If wheel circumference and drivetrain ratio are known, theoretical displacement can be estimated from motor rotation.

 For a directly driven wheel: